空 · Sora · Sofa

 Sen — dining table

-A table designed by drawing one line and then dissolving it.
-The leg you don’t notice is a curve resolved through hundreds of structural iterations.
+A table designed by drawing one line and then softening it.
+The leg you barely notice is the detail your hand remembers.

 — Object 03 of 8